Influences, Acknowledgements & Gratitude

 My parents Ted & Betty Rice, of course.
 My uncle George Chandler who, playing guitar in a nightclub jazz trio and building a yacht to sail around the world, epitomised ‘cool’ to an impressionable 10-year-old.
 Rita Smith, always the aunty I was closest to and her daughters Norma (now Norma Klunder) and Maureen (now Maureen Williams) who embodied the mysteries of ‘teenage girl’ to their younger, only child male cousin.
 Ex-wives Linda Rice and Jane Rice inevitably have left their marks on me – as have ex-fiancees Jennie Beasty and Val Horsfall.
 Liz Olson was an American and a fellow Jefferson Starship fan who flew across the Atlantic to challenge some of my precepts!

-My 2 oldest friends, Chris Scurrah and David Burnby have been hugely influential in different ways – Chris for inspiring me and supporting me to become a musician and Dave for supporting me in applying the Gravesian approach to real life.
+My 2 oldest friends, Chris Scurrah and David Burnby have been hugely influential in very different ways – Chris for inspiring me and supporting me to become a musician and Dave for supporting me in applying the Gravesian approach to real life.

 My stepdaughter Viki Harris has sometimes forced me to think about things differently – in the most engaging way! – while her cousin Rob Webster has proved both an erudite political commentator and receptive to the Gravesian approach.
 Rob’s brother Kit is a first class demonstration that you don’t need to go to university to be highly successful; social skills, charm and intuitive thinking can take someone a long, long way.
 Viki’s husband Adam has the makings of an extremely-complex thinker.